junxit/us-congress-bills-114/metadata.md

 - 2015-07-09 — The title of the measure was amended.
 Agreed to without objection.
 - 2015-07-09 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of an amendment which had been debated earlier and which further proceedings had been postponed.
 - 2015-07-13 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.
+- 2016-09-13 — Committee on Agriculture, Nutrition, and Forestry.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2016-09-19 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Roberts with an amendment in the nature of a substitute.
+Without written report.
+- 2016-09-19 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Roberts with an amendment in the nature of a substitute.
+Without written report.
+- 2016-09-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 634.